vomira/nft-berlin-citizen-scientiests/README.md

-# Empowering Citizen Scientiests around the world and giving them ownership of the data they provide 🧪
+# Empowering Citizen Scientists around the world and giving them ownership of the data they provide 🧪

 # Mintbase Boilerplate and Starter for Next JS 12+, Tailwind CSS 3 and TypeScript